-An informal stage when class teachers or teaching assistants identify a concern about the needs, and/or academic progress of a pupil.
-Areas of concern will be identified along with the current interventions being used.
-New targets and strategies will be set and discussed with the Special Educational Needs Co-ordinator (SENCo), class teacher and parents.
+This is the initial stage when class teachers or TLAs identify a concern about the needs, and/or academic progress of a pupil.
+Areas of concern will be identified along with the current adaptations and resources being used.
+New targets and strategies will be discussed with the Special Educational Needs Co-ordinator (SENCo), class teacher and parents.

-Pupils may be flagged as a cause for concern due to slow progress and low attainment through pupil progress meetings.
+Pupils may be high-lighted as a cause for concern due to a number of reasons at any time.
 These pupils may not be considered to have SEND but may require specific targets in order to make progress using varying interventions and strategies.